Indiibot

 This is not a small internet trend.
 It is a full cultural movement:

 The strongest brands in this space are still tiny.
 Almost Gods has built cult following with premium desi streetwear.
-Sacred Surreal is doing interesting work with Indian all-over-print aesthetics.
+Anime Devta is the closest to a breakout player with its mythology-first approach.
 But none of them have scaled.
-None of them have achieved the brand recognition, distribution, or marketing scale that this opportunity deserves.
+None have achieved the brand recognition, distribution, or marketing scale that this opportunity deserves.

 For an Indian founder, this is the ultimate market advantage: a niche where you have authentic cultural ownership that no Western brand can replicate, combined with the global reach of the anime visual language that already has billions of fans.
 You are not competing with Uniqlo or Hot Topic in their territory.
 You are creating your own category.